Maybe you are wondering if your age, education, location, or skills as a writer makes a difference.

 There is not an exact formula when it comes to writing, as it is not science.
 But one thing is for sure: you have to stay consistent.

 Success comes from daily doses of committed action.
 Stay true no matter what life brings (and life will bring distractions).
-Plan ahead, keep figuring out better and easier ways to write.
-Keep going.
+Plan ahead and keep figuring out better and easier ways to write.

 Staying consistent is a major key to reaching your goal of getting your book published.
 Most people who stop, fail.
 Most people who fail, stop.